veejar2020/jsonsearch/README.md

 ### Code Quality

-I have used Rubocop as the linter tool to improve code readability.
+I have used Rubocop to improve code quality.

 ### Testing

 I have used RSpec for unit testing.
-Test cases should be under spec/search_json_spec.rb
+Test cases and fixtures are under the spec folder